 Understanding ankle anatomy and the structures that are most commonly injured will help you prevent and treat common ankle sprains and injuries.
-Ankle sprains are one of the most common injuries during sports participation.
+Did you know that ankle injuries are the single most common injury suffered during sports participation?

 The ankle joint is made up of 3 bones that articulate (touch) with each